-Here in Wisconsin, 30% of our 284 native bird species are identified as Species of Greatest Conservation Need in the Wisconsin Wildlife Action Plan.
+Here in Wisconsin, 30 percent of our 284 native bird species are identified as Species of Greatest Conservation Need in the Wisconsin Wildlife Action Plan.
 Among them are trumpeter swans, spruce grouse, short-eared owls, red-headed woodpeckers, Kirtland’s warblers, and bald eagles.

 Scientific reports from national organizations describe the plight of birds as grim, but NOT hopeless.
 However, we must we act quickly and effectively to reverse their demise.
 Wisconsin’s Bird Protection Fund supports projects that do just that: advance bird conservation at the statewide level.

 You can help by being a part of the 2015 Great Wisconsin Birdathon.
 Our goal is to raise $70,000 this year for our state’s birds.
 Or, if you’re looking for winter opportunity, consider one of our wonderful winter/early spring birding field trips!

 The Bird Protection Fund secures support for bird conservation projects and programs identified as priorities by authorities such as the Wisconsin Wildlife Action Plan, the Wisconsin Bird Conservation Initiative and the Wisconsin Department of Natural Resources.
 The Bird Protection Fund supports the year-round needs of birds for breeding, migrating, and wintering.

-Thanks to donors like you, the Bird Protection Fund has provided $159,000 since 2008 to thirteen bird conservation projects through support from individuals, foundations, and organizations.
+Thanks to donors like you, the Bird Protection Fund has provided $920,000 to 14 bird conservation projects since 2008 through support from individuals, foundations, and organizations.
+The projects include: